Recruitment & Retention

 As we mainly sing in religious services the repertoire is standard church music (hymns, anthems, psalms, canticle and eucharist settings).
 Occasionally it will be necessary to rehearse secular music (normally standard classical repertoire) for concerts.

-Currently £50, reviewable annually.
+Members pay a subscription which is reviewable annually.
 This covers the costs of running the choir, including the organist's fees and expenses for weekends away, the rental for rehearsal space, and other costs such as music hire/purchase where necessary.

 Cathedral visits are self-financed by individual choir members which will include travel and hotel bills when necessary.